Research & Innovation

 The Nebraska Summer Research Program is committed to quality mentoring and research projects.
-We limit our summer offerings to active research labs and projects led by faculty who have established themselves as excellent undergraduate student mentors.
-Since each program has several Summer Research Program scholars, you'll share your educational experience with peers and colleagues.
+These labs and projects are led by faculty who have established themselves as excellent undergraduate student mentors.
+Students share the experience with peers and colleagues.

-Prairie Schooner, a national literary quarterly published with the support of the English Department at the University of Nebraska and the University of Nebraska Press, is home to the best fiction, poetry, essays, and reviews being published today by beginning, mid-career, and established writers.
+Prairie Schooner, a national literary quarterly published with the support of the Department of English and the University of Nebraska Press, is home to the best fiction, poetry, essays, and reviews being published today by beginning, mid-career, and established writers.